spwashi/wanghorn/README.md

    We assume that the directory in which the application source will reside is in the app/ directory located in the same directory as this file.
 As of right now, those are the only configurable aspects of this file (beyond modifying the code further for more specific needs)

-4. app/config/routes/routes.js
+4. app/config/pre/routes/routes.js

    This is where routes are set (to later be serialized to JSON)
-5. app/config/models/models.js
+5. app/config/pre/models/models.js

-   This is where Models are configured (to be serialized to JSON using ```app/scripts/initApplication.sh``` and read by ```app/config/config.php``` to configure the applications Data Layer)
+   This is where Models are configured (to be serialized to JSON using ```app/scripts/initApplication.sh``` and read by ```app/config/config.php``` to configure the applications Data Layer).

+   Models are meant to represent what might be one record in a database.
+The concept will hopefully expand beyond its current implementation as representing a row in a MySQL DB table.
+6. app/config/pre/entities/entities.js

+   Entities are objects that represent the ideological combination of Models that come together under a consistent identity.
+An example of an Entity might be a ```Person``` entity, which would act as an object merging the various identities a person might have on the site, such as their identity as a member of a group or their identity as a user of the site.
+The idea behind this concept is that each entity would understand how its identities exist in the contexts IT exists in, with the goal of creating a configurable method for initializing the properties/actions available to that entity in those contexts (and nothing more than what we'd need)
 5. app/webpack.config.js

    Configures the webpack workflow